AlainParadis/program-transformation/highschool.md

 	Academic Pathways
 </h5>
 <p>
 	There are areas of interest needing further investigation.
-Currently, Algonquin College seems to focus primarily on college-to-university rather than high school-to-college agreements. <em>Is it possible to build pathway agreements with local highschools?</em> Conversations with Jessica DeVries, Chair for Academic Development may be in order, as well as with Admissions.
+Currently, Algonquin College seems to focus primarily on college-to-university rather than high school-to-college agreements. <em>Is it possible to build pathway agreements with local highschools?</em> Conversations with Academic Development may be in order, as well as with Admissions, and others.
 </p>
 <h5>
 	Dual Credit Programs